Drive sales on autopilot with ecommerce-focused featuresSee Features

 Not only do they do these things, they do them better.
 It is amazing to see how much value they are creating for businesses today.

 Machine learning is helping ecommerce development companies take the customer experience to a whole new level.
 It is also making them more agile.
-It is helping them generate revenue in ways that they never could previously.
+Machine learning is helping ecommerce businesses generate revenue in ways that they never could previously.
 There are a number of ways in which the power of machine learning can unleash the full potential of an ecommerce business.

-- Statista predicts that revenue from retail ecommerce sales worldwide will amount to $4.88 trillion dollars.
-It shows that ecommerce will grow at the rate of 20% every year.
+- Statista predicts that revenue from retail ecommerce sales worldwide will amount to $6.4 trillion dollars.
+This shows that ecommerce will grow at a rate of 20% every year.

 - Mobile ecommerce is growing at an even more rapid rate.
 It was estimated that by the end of 2018, it would account for over 70% of the total ecommerce traffic.